 Because OCD is often hereditary, dogs with the disease should never be bred.
 Dogs related to the affected dog (siblings, parents, and offspring) should also not be bred.
 Responsible dog breeders have orthopedic screening tests done on at-risk breeds before breeding them.
 This lowers the risk of passing on the genes for osteochondrosis and OCD.

-Exercise is important for puppies, but make sure not to overdo it with your growing puppy.
-Try to keep your puppy from strenuous activities like running or hiking long distances.
+Exercise is important for puppies, but make sure not to overdo it when caring for a growing puppy.
+This is especially important for large- and giant-breed dogs.
+Try to keep your puppy from strenuous activities like running or hiking long distances until your veterinarian has approved these exercises at the proper stage of development.

+Preventing excessive weight gain is essential to help limit stress on your dog's joints.
 Avoid overfeeding puppies, especially large and giant breeds.
-If you have a large or giant dog breed, ask your veterinarian to recommend some dog food formulas.
-Many companies make diets specially formulated for large breed puppies.
+If you have one of these breeds, ask your veterinarian to recommend some dog food formulas.
+Many companies make diets specifically formulated for large breed puppies.